 - Free activation and no contracts

-Some of Consumer Cellular’s data plans cost about the same as Cricket, but there’s no unlimited option.
-Light data users can expect to pay around $30 per month.
+Consumer Cellular targets the senior population and offers a 5% AARP discount, but the service is available to people of all ages.
+Consumer Cellular has flexible data plans that are ideal for light data users.
 There are two network partners with this carrier: AT&T and T-Mobile.
 You’ll be assigned one or the other when you sign up.
 If you want to make sure that you get AT&T, you can visit a Target retail store and pick up a Consumer Cellular SIM card for AT&T’s network.
-Consumer Cellular targets the senior population and offers a 5% AARP discount, but it’s available to everyone.
+Consumer Cellular has received high marks for its 100% U.S. based customer service.

 Straight Talk Wireless